Heardyghan History, Family Crest & Coats of Arms

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Heardyghan has undergone many spelling variations, including Hardman, Hardeman, Hardyment, Hardymen, Hardiman and others.

 Early Notables of the Heardyghan family (pre 1700)

-More information is included under the topic Early Heardyghan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 49 words (4 lines of text) are included under the topic Early Heardyghan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Heardyghan family to Ireland